 You also need to make sure you remember what you’re advertising for!
 An Intern is not a member of staff, not a skivvy, not a diary manager or professional tea-maker.
 An unpaid internship must, by law, not have set hours or roles.
 So if you’re not going to pay them, your Intern needs to know that they can come and go at different hours to you should they need to, and you can’t rely on them to run the office.
 You may reimburse reasonable basic travel and subsistence expenditure for your registered volunteers.
 You should ask your Intern to keep all of the receipts for lunch and travel, so that you can submit them to IPSA.
 This expenditure will come out of your Staffing Allowance.

-The Independent Parliamentary Standards Authority (IPSA) is responsible for payment of expenses to MPs and their staff.
+The Independent Parliamentary Standards Authority (IPSA) is responsible for payment of business costs to MPs and their staff.
 Look at its website to learn more about what it does.

 Certification/Reference and Feedback

 On completion of their internship organisations should provide interns with a certificate/reference letter detailing the work they have undertaken, the skills and experience acquired, and the content of the formal performance review conducted at the end of the internship.
 Interns should also be offered the opportunity to give feedback on their experience in an ‘exit interview’, giving organisations the opportunity to reflect on its own performance in delivering internships.